 While terminating an employment contract annual leave and overtime work of an employee (first 270 hours of overtime work are included to the salary) shall also be paid by the employer.

 Akkas & Associates is a solution-oriented law firm that empowers clients to meet the diverse and changing demands of today’s global market.
 Since 1992, our lawyers have been helping clients’ complex legal challenges and maximize opportunities for success.
 Our law firm is now one of the leading Labor Employment law firms in Istanbul, Turkey.
-You may reach us for Turkish Labor Employment Lawyers through our Contact page.
+You may reach us for What is Mobbing Under Turkish Law? through our Contact page.